As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 There are many recipes of bone broth but all of them have two things in common:

-- Adding Acidic Liquid: This helps in a more effective drawing of the minerals from the bones.
+- Adding Acidic Liquid: This helps in drawing of the minerals from the bones.
 The most common acidic liquid is raw apple cider vinegar, which is known for its ability in drawing minerals out of plants.
 You can also use lemon juice as a substitute.